postmanlabs/labs-docs/v6/postman/collection_runs/running_multiple_iterations.md

 * [Using green and red filters](#using-green-and-red-filters)
 * [Debugging with multiple iterations](#debugging-with-multiple-iterations)

-Before we start, download the [collection. json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59037885.json) file we'll be using to explain multiple iterations.
+Before we start, download the [collection. json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59037885.json) file we'll use to explain multiple iterations.

 The iterations of a collection run reflect how many times the collection will run.
 Here we have a collection that is run with five iterations.